-If you are just there to lounge in a chair, there are plenty of restaurants to choose from.
+If you are just there to chill for the day, there are plenty of beachside restaurants to choose from.
+They will set you up with a chair and umbrella plus, serve you all day.
 I picked a place at the end of the beach called Juanitos.
 They not only serve seafood but also have Mexican favorites like queso and fajitas.
-I ended up having my fav, mahi mahi and of course a Pacifico because it wouldn’t be a day at the beach in Mexico without one.
+I ended up having my favorite when on the Pacific coast, mahi mahi.
+Of course I had to order Pacifico beer because it wouldn’t be a day at the beach in Mexico without one.

 Getting to Yelapa

 Yelapa is located about 30 minutes by water taxi from Boca.
 From Puerto Vallarta you can take the orange and white bus at the corner of Basilio Badillo y Constitucion in the Romatic Zone.
 The fare is less than $.50 (8 pesos) one way.
 Get off in Boca de Tomatlan stop and once you walk into town just ask someone about a water taxi to Yelapa.
-The taxis leave every hour.
-The roundtrip fare was $180 pesos or about $10 USD.
-If you don’t want to travel to Boca by bus, you can now take a water taxi from Los Muertos beach in Vallarta.
+The taxis leave Boca every hour.
+Roundtrip fare is $180 pesos or about $10 USD.
+If you don’t want to travel to Boca by bus to catch the water tazi, you can take a water taxi from the pier at Los Muertos beach in Vallarta.
 There are plenty of stands along the beach and the malecon offering tours.

-Sayulita is a cool little beach town located to the north of PV in the state of Nayarit.
-You could day trip from Puerto Vallarta but I would recommend at least a couple of days.
-I went for two and that was perfect.
+Sayulita is a cool little beach town located to the north of Puerto Vallarta in the neighboring state of Nayarit.
+It’s an easy day trip from Puerto Vallarta but I would recommend staying at least a couple of days.
+I went for two days and that was perfect.
 Although I could have stayed longer.

-Sayulita is a little bit bigger town than the other places I’ve already mention here but still has a very low key chill atmosphere which is why you are at the beach to begin with.
-Or at least that’s why I’m there.
+Sayulita is a little bit bigger town than the other towns I’ve already mention here but still has a very low key, chill atmosphere which is why you are at the beach to begin with.

 What To Do in Sayulita

 You can do as much or as little as you want in Sayulita.
-It’s protected waters and the shape of the coast makes it the perfect place to learn to surf if that’s something you’ve been wanting to do.
-There’s also plenty of shopping, art, yoga and spas for the less active.
+It’s protected waters and the shape of the coast makes it the perfect place to learn to surf if that’s something you’re into.
+There’s also plenty of shopping, art, yoga and even spas for the less active.

 Getting to Sayulita

-The next time you are in Puerto Vallarta, take a couple of days to explore the smaller communities of of Jalisco.
-Getting there is half the fun and the chance to discover a different piece of Mexico priceless.
+The next time you are in Puerto Vallarta, do yourself a favor and take a couple of days to day trip and explore the smaller, less crowded beaches of of Jalisco.
+Getting there is half the fun and it gives visitors a chance to discover a different side of Mexico.